kapitalist338/kapitalist338/README.md

-Hello this is my all projects with C# python and maybe in future C/C++ :>
+Hello this is my all projects with C# python, JAVA and maybe in future C/C++ :>